How Does Math 1215 Work?

 - Demonstrate appropriate use of basic function language and notation

-- Simplify and preform operations on algebraic expressions
+- Simplify and perform operations on algebraic expressions

 - Solve single-variable equations of the types mentioned above